Your legal duties

 Metal turning lathe risk controls

-Figure 1 shows the hazardous zones of a metal turning lathe.
-The coloured zones are numbered from 1 to 6 and the guidance information below explains the hazards, risks and recommended control measures for each zone.
+Figure 1: The illustration shows the hazardous zones of a metal turning lathe.
+The coloured zones are numbered 1 to 6.
+The following information explains the hazards, risks and recommended control measures for each zone.

 Zone 1